Defect tolerance: fundamental limits and examples: Bounds for finite

 \begin{proposition} The following region is achievable for any $t \ge 1$ and $q \geq 2$:

-Furthermore, every point such that $(\varepsilon-1)$ is a multiple of $(q-1)$ can be achieved via a design with constant degree $\varepsilon$ primary nodes. \end{proposition} \begin{proof} Note that corner points $(1,1)$ and $(q,0)$ are achieved by the repetition design and the complete design, respectively.
+Furthermore, every point such that $(\varepsilon-1)$ is a multiple of $(q-1)$ can be achieved via a design with constant degree $\varepsilon$ primary nodes. \end{proposition} \begin{proof} The corner points $(1,1)$ and $(q,0)$ are achieved by the repetition design and the complete design, respectively.
 By Proposition~\ref{prop:basic} the region $\matr_t$ is convex and hence must contain $\matr_t^{(K)}$.
-The rational points on this boundary are achieved by $r_1 K(1,t)+r_2 K(k, q t)$ for suitably chosen $r_1,r_2$.
+All rational points near the boundary of $\matr_t$ are achieved by $r_1 K(1,t)+r_2 K(k, q t)$ for some choice of integers $r_1,r_2$ and $k$.